 What is a Solar Inverter?

-A solar inverter, or converter or PV inverter, converts the variable direct current (DC) output of a photovoltaic (PV) solar panel into a utility frequency alternating current (AC) that can be fed into a commercial electrical grid or used by a local, off-grid electrical network.
-To learn more, click here.
+A solar inverter converts the variable direct current (DC) output of a photovoltaic (PV) solar panel into a utility frequency alternating current (AC) that can be fed into your electric panel for use in your home or business.
+The excess generation can be back-feed into the electric grid.

 What is the installation process?